tjhu/cs273a-notes/src/lec5.md

 - let vector $w$ to be perpendicular to the boundary
 - so like we try to maximum the width wich is $\sum_j w^2_j$

+### Dual Form SVM

+remember both the alphas and the support vectors